Emergency psychiatry: Psychotherapy

 Other treatment methods may be used in psychiatric emergency service settings.
 Brief psychotherapy can be used to treat acute conditions or immediate problems as long as the patient understands his or her issues are psychological, the patient trusts the physician, the physician can encourage hope for change, the patient has motivation to change, the physician is aware of the psychopathological history of the patient, and the patient understands that their confidentiality will be respected.
 The process of brief therapy under emergency psychiatric conditions includes the establishment of a primary complaint from the patient, realizing psychosocial factors, formulating an accurate representation of the problem, coming up with ways to solve the problem, and setting specific goals.
 The information gathering aspect of brief psychotherapy is therapeutic because it helps the patient place his or her problem in the proper perspective.
 If the physician determines that deeper psychotherapy sessions are required, he or she can transition the patient out of the emergency setting and into an appropriate clinic or center.

 Electroconvulsive therapy

-Electroconvulsive therapy (ECT) is a controversial form of treatment which cannot be involuntarily applied in psychiatric emergency service settings.
+Electroconvulsive therapy (ECT) is a controversial form of treatment which cannot be involuntarily applied in psychiatric emergency service settings in the United States.
 Instances wherein a patient is depressed to such a severe degree that the patient cannot be stopped from hurting himself or herself or, when a patient refuses to swallow, eat, or drink medication, electroconvulsive therapy could be suggested as a therapeutic alternative.
 While preliminary research suggests that electroconvulsive therapy may be an effective treatment for depression, it usually requires a course of six to twelve sessions of convulsions lasting at least 20 seconds for those antidepressant effects to occur.